The Grand Tour season 4 episode 3: release date and upcoming episodes explained

 Let's play the yes, no game.Yes, the next Special will come out later this year.No, we don’t know when.Yes, we went to Scotland.No, there’s no more information currently.Yes, we will update you when we know more.#TheGrandTourFebruary 15, 2021

-On the plus side, as of April 2021, it does look like another special for The Grand Tour is filming in the UK – the three hosts were spotted filming in Llandrindod Wells by The Grand Tour Fans YouTube channel.
+On the plus side, as of April 2021, another special for The Grand Tour is filming in the UK – the three hosts were spotted filming in Llandrindod Wells, Wales, by The Grand Tour Fans YouTube channel.
 They were each driving classic French cars, which hints a little at the theme for the episode.
 Jeremy Clarkson was apparently spotted driving a Citroën CX Break, James May was glimpsed in a Renault Avantime, while Richard Hammond was reportedly in a Matra Murena, according to the channel.
 Later, the hosts were spot in Warwickshire in England.

 Earlier plans to record an episode in Russia were put on-hold because of the pandemic (see below) – so another special was filmed in Scotland across nine days earlier in 2020 instead.